West Meade Dental dentist in Nashville Tennessee Dr. Allison Kisner

 Ways Teeth Can Fracture

 The speed and type of treatment depend on the type of broken tooth you have.
-Below is a list of ways broken teeth are categorized, but each break is unique and requires its own diagnosis and treatment.
+Below is a list of ways we categorize broken teeth, but each break is unique and requires its own diagnosis and treatment.

-• A cracked tooth is when there is a vertical line from the biting surface of your tooth to or beyond your gum line.
+• A tooth with a crack in it is when there is a vertical line from the biting surface of your tooth to or beyond your gum line.

 • Craze lines or hairline cracks are small and usually pain-free, appearing on the enamel only.

-• A fractured cusp is when there is a fracture around a previous filling.
+• A fracture in the cusp is when there is a fracture around a previous filling.

 • Split teeth result when the fracture goes below the gum line and completely splits your entire tooth into two portions.